gksald/vttp5_sdf_day01l/README.md

-# Compile instructionsn for Java
+# Compile instructions for Java